gabalafou/protonmail-pricing/README.md

 npm run start:dev
 ```

-# docs/ is actually more like build/
+# docs/ more like build/

 The `docs/` directory in this repo does not contain documentation.
 It's simply the directory that Github Pages is configured to recognize